atkrish0/securitized-asset-analysis/README.md

 6. Computed evaluation metrics, such as: accuracy score, classification report, confusion matrix, and ROC curve; for all the above.
 7. Created new columns based on 5 day roling mean & standard deviation, and percentage change in OHLC values.
 8. Hyperparameter Tuning using RandomizedSearchCV and GridSearchCV for better ROC AUC score.

+### V : Efficient Frontier

+1. Calculated daily returns based on the percentage chage in adjusted close price.
+2. Computed annualized mean, standard deviation, and the sharpe ratio.
+3. Created a mixed portfolio of mid and large cap equities.
+4. Computed mean daily returns, covariance matrix, and volatility.
+5. Assigned a random weight for each equity and compute portfolio return, portfolio volatility and porfolio sharpe ratio.
+6. Created a frame based on the above computation.
+7. Finding the optimal values of maximum sharpe ratio and minimum volatility.
+8. Scatter plotted the Efficient Frontier.
+9. Assigned a percentage value of occupancy of the portfolio for each equity.